AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   In other words, \b %Scope instances must not be used in parallel execution threads, neither for evaluating the same expression, nor for evaluating two different expressions.

 \I{################################################################################################}
 ## 8.2 Scope Allocations ## {#alib_expressions_scopes_allocations}

-A next important role that struct \b %Scope fulfills is to provide fields that allow to
+The next important role that struct \b %Scope fulfills is to provide fields that allow to
 <b>allocate temporary data</b>.
 With a simple arithmetic expression like this:

        1 * 2 + 3

 no allocations are needed.
-The reason is that the intermediate result of the multiplication of integer constants, can be (and is) stored as a \e value in the \b %Box object that operator \c '*' returned.
+The reason is that the intermediate results that the multiplication of integral numbers produces, can be (and is) stored as a \e value in the \b %Box object that operator \c '*' returned.
 However, an expression with string operations like this:

        "Hello " + "beautiful " + "world!"

-incorporates intermediate results (in this case <c>"Hello beautiful "</c>).
+incorporates an intermediate result (in this case <c>"Hello beautiful "</c>) that can not be boxed by value.
-Space for such intermediate results has to be allocated somewhere, because the \b %Box object stores only a pointer to a character array, together with its length.
-In fact, the final result string has as well be allocated, because again, the result of the expression is a boxed string which needs allocation.
+Storage space for such intermediate results has to be allocated somewhere, because the \b %Box object stores only a pointer to a character array, together with its length.
+Thus, the string buffer itself needs to be allocated.

 For this reason, struct \b %Scope incorporates some built-in "facilities" to allocate data.
 Those are briefly: